mateogianolio/griderator/README.md

 # Griderator

-A simple CSS grid generator for node.js that works with **any** CSS width unit.
+A simple CSS grid generator for node.js that supports

+* any width unit.
+* any amount of columns.

 ## Usage